fatman2021/ci-status/README.md

 ## Installation

+### Requirements

+CI Status requires PHP 5.5 or higher.
+To use CI Status you need a GitHub account and a Travis-CI account.

 ### Create a Github application for OAuth authentication

 You need to [create a GitHub application](https://github.com/settings/applications/new) so that you can have an Client ID and Client secret to integrate with GitHub's API.